vectordotdev/vector/docs/usage/configuration/transforms/remove_fields.md

   # * no default
   inputs = ["my-source-id"]

-  # The field names to drop.
+  # The log field names to drop.
   #
   # * required
   # * no default